nchavez1/classes/class-03/README.md

             return json;
           }

-    or, equivalently.

-2. You can do the same thing with D3.
+    or, you can do the same thing more easily with D3.
 First load D3 in one cell

         d3 = require('d3');